danmayer/coverband/README.md

      [517, 1617], [516, 38577]]

-## TODO
+### TODO

-* Fix network performance by logging to files that purge later (far more time lost in set_trace_func than sending files, hence not a high priority)
+* Fix network performance by logging to files that purge later (like NR) (far more time lost in set_trace_func than sending files, hence not a high priority, but would be cool)
 * Add support for [zadd](http://redis.io/topics/data-types-intro) so one could determine single call versus multiple calls on a line, letting us determine the most executed code in production.
 * Possibly add ability to record code run for a given route
 * Improve client code api, around manual usage of sampling (like event usage)